MartinCGonzalez/Crianza-App-Desktop/README.md

 best use of their resources and also not to lose calf lives for not having reports of his health status.

-This repository contains and desktop aplication using Java and Swing for the interface.
+This repository contains and desktop application using Java and Swing for the interface.
 <br>

 - PTI-Cliente: Contains the interface for the user, made using Swing